chrisdmacrae/stencil-performance-demo/maidfile.md

 This file handles all of the tasks for this demo project, using [`maid`](https://github.com/egoist/maid/).

+Every h2 with a code block is a command.
+E.g, `maid start`.

 ## start

 This task spins up a unique development server for every package.